 It is not the function of this article to recommend accounting packages currently available but I will nonetheless list a few of the packages that you may find useful (DISCLAIMER: NONE OF THE FOLLOWING PACKAGES ARE ENDORSED OR RECOMMENDED BY TW ACCOUNTING SERVICES)

-These are just a few of the available packages and the cost varies with the top 2 currently being free of charge.
+These are just a few of the available packages and the cost varies.
 The available functionality with each provider also greatly varies and regardless of which software you opt for there will be an element of set-up required to ensure it is working correctly for your particular business.
 If you are not familiar with Accounting requirements it’s highly advisable that you contact an Accountant for assistance with setting up your new system.

 Regardless of the method of Book Keeping you choose you will always still have to retain the paper records of the original transactions so you will still have your 4+ boxes or files of invoices and receipts.